rossmoody/fomo-crypto-calculator/README.md

 npm start
 ```

-In a seperate shell startup the Express server to act as Netlify's serverless function calls using `node-fetch`.
+In a seperate shell startup the Express server to act as Netlify's serverless function calls using `axios`.

 ```
 npm run server